Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 4. Consider terracotta.
 It’s porous and helps soil dry faster (though it also means more frequent watering).

 Some plants are more prone to overwatering than others.
-Snake plants, for example, can go weeks without water—and killing them with kindness is extremely common.
-If you have a snake plant showing problems, read Why Is My Snake Plant Turning Yellow to avoid this mistake.
+Snake plants, for example, can go weeks without water — and killing them with kindness is extremely common.
+If you have a snake plant showing problems, read why a snake plant turns yellow to avoid this mistake.

 Maintenance Rules